karunmehta-aigp/AI-Governance/project-12-agentic-ai-governance/README.md

 ### What You'll Find — Start Here

 If you have five minutes, read these four in order: Charter → Control Library → Compliance Crosswalk → Executive Dashboard.
-For applied worked examples of this toolkit in use, go to [Project 13](../project-13-enterprise-ai-governance-case-studies/), which now houses all five of this portfolio's agentic and single-system case studies.
+For applied worked examples of this toolkit in use, go to [Project 13](../project-13-enterprise-ai-governance-case-studies/).

 | Area | Purpose | Start With |
 |---|---|---|